wisnia2682/3D-Scanner-on-ROS/readme.md

 Steps to run the software:

-1. Download repository, and place it into your catkin_ws/src
+1. Download repository, and place it into your catkin_ws/src as laser_scaner

 2. Open terminal and copy those lines: